citizenspress/cuperetirees/content/english/about-us/about.md

 [menu.main]

 +++
-## About the CSRA
+## About the CUPE Staff Retirees Association

-Please share your comments and questions with us anytime, and also please share with us photos and other content that you feel will be welcomed by your fellow CUPE retirees.

 As set out in our By-Laws, the mandate of the CUPE Staff Retiree’s Association is to safeguard and advance the economic welfare of its members.
 Our By-Laws identify several objectives to help us achieve this mandate: